0xPolygonID/issuer-node/cmd/pending_publisher/README.md

 It uses the same global configuration.
 Special values that can be of interest are all the blockchain configuration, the database connection and OnChainCheckStatusFrecuency parameter.

 OnChainCheckStatusFrecuency is the time between checks.
-A good default value should be in the range of 10 minutes.